 Manipur is situated in the eastern-most corner of Northeast India.
 The state shares borders with other northeast states like Nagaland, Mizoram and Assam, as well as with the neighbouring country of Myanmar.
 Due to its wealth of flora and fauna, Manipur is described as a ‘flower on lofty heights’, ‘a jewel of India’ and the ‘Switzerland of the East’.
 Its breathtaking scenic beauty makes it a tourist’s paradise.

 Manipur has the advantage of acting as India's 'Gateway to the East' through Moreh town, which is the only feasible land route for trade between India and Myanmar, as well as other Southeast Asian countries.
-With about 3,268 square kms. of area covered by bamboo forests, Manipur is one of India’s largest bamboo producing states and a major contributor to the country’s bamboo industry.
+With about 8,377 square km of area covered by bamboo forests, Manipur is one of India’s

 Manipur has the highest number of handicraft units and the highest number of craft persons (skilled and semi-skilled artisans) in the entire Northeast region.
 Handlooms is the largest cottage industry in Manipur and the state ranks among the top five in terms of the number of looms in the country.

-As of May 2023, Manipur had a total installed power generation capacity of 238.38 MW.
-Out of the total installed power-generation capacity, 87.24 MW was contributed by hydropower, 133.26 MW by thermal power and 105.12 MW by renewable power.
+In FY25, Manipur had a total installed power generation capacity of 271.16 MW.
+Of the total installed power-generation capacity, 87.24 MW was contributed by hydropower, 164.68 MW by thermal power and 106.48 MW by renewable power as of FY25.

 Manipur was added to India's railway map when the first passenger train arrived in the state and completed a successful trial run in July 2021.